Queries

 Prerequisites

-This article assumes you're familiar with building basic queries.
+This article assumes you're familiar with building basic GraphQL queries.
 If you need a refresher, we recommend this guide.
 You can also build example queries against Apollo's full-stack tutorial server.

 To follow along with the examples below, open up our starter project and sample GraphQL server on CodeSandbox.
 You can view the completed version of the app here.